 701 East Columbia Street

 Call for information and referrals to free food pantries.
 Thousands of seniors, low income families, unemployed, and poor residents get help from this location and its pantries.

 Lima, OH 45804

 Additional free food pantries and emergency food banks in Ohio

 If your county or area is not listed above, you still have other options available that may be near you.
-Click here to find information on federal and state of Ohio food assistance programs.
+Click here to find information on federal government low income food assistance programs.
 Government support is available for low income, the elderly, disabled, children, and others.
 Or dial (800) 648-1176 to find other food banks that can help struggling families in Ohio.